 Donating to provably efficient charities is an obvious first step, but more is possible.
 Systemic changes can have a powerful effect.
 New technologies have the potential to radically improve millions of lives - as well as the capacity to destroy life as we know it.
 A few organizations, such as Givewell and the Future of Humanity Institute are grappling with these questions.

 Answering these questions is difficult.
 Addressing them will require not just hard work and research, but, more importantly, the ability to change your mind about important ideas as you gather new knowledge.
 This is surprisingly difficult - perhaps one of the most difficult things a human can do.

-We're developing a modular meetup system, which aspiring altruists can use to jump-start their own communities.
-We've put together a library of tested training modules - you and your fellows can get started immediately, building your network and developing skills at weekly meetups.
+We're developing a system which aspiring altruists can use to jump-start their own communities.
+We've put together a list of resources and a library of tested training modules so you and your fellows can get started immediately, building your network and developing skills at weekly meetups.
 We have detailed guidebooks to help you get started, as well as full time volunteers who can offer personal Skype sessions to answer any questions.
 And if you have ideas for new training modules or ways to improve the greater effective altruism community, we look forward to hearing from you.

 Over the past decade, the seeds have been sown for a new kind of movement, not bound by one particular cause, but by a way of thinking better about causes.
 The effective altruism community has taken root slowly, but we think it's time for it to explode into something powerful and good.

 Let's do it.